wiktor0072/js-projekt/README.md

 - image can be saved
 - made changes can be undone or redone
 - all the edit functionalities won't be available until the image is loaded

+In order to run the app, invoke main.py file as a script.